syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     a.
 Save the Acq*Knowledge* graph as both `rawXXXXX(problem).acq` and `rawXXXXX(problem).txt`
         * `raw` indicates that the file has not yet undergone any postprocessing.
         * `XXXXX` should be replaced by the participant’s ID number.
         * `(problem)` should be replaced with text describing the nature of any glaring problems about the data or the session only if there in one.
-A non-problematic session should look like `rawXXXXX.acq`, whereas one in which the PPG failed might look like `rawXXXXXbadppg.acq`.
+A non-problematic session should look like `raw12345.acq`, whereas one in which the EDA failed might look like `raw12345badEDA.acq`.
         * The file should be saved as both a `.acq` and `.txt` file (these are options in the save dialog box).
     b.
 Fill out the Compensation Tracking Form for the participant's monetary compensation, and prepare a Receipt Form, Debriefing Form, and a 10 dollar bill for the debriefing.
     b.
 If there is time, prepare a new graph for the next participant.